BIGtigr/SweepVersusTraitOptimum/README.md

 ## Run simulations

 MimicrEE2 was used to perform simulations (https://sourceforge.net/projects/mimicree2/).
-Haplotype file and selected loci can be generated using prep_files_mimicree2.py.
+Haplotype file and the file for selected loci can be generated using prep_files_mimicree2.py.
 For quantitative trait simulations, the fitness function can be generated using scale_new_trait_optimum.py.
 The D. simulans recombination map (Dsim_recombination_map_LOESS_100kb_1.txt) is available from Dryad (doi:10.5061/dryad.744p394).
 Because D. simulans males do not recombine, we divided the recombination rate estimates by two.
 For neutral simulations the procedure is the same as selection simulations except that the effect size/selection coefficient of alleles are set to zero.
 Sample command lines for running sweep (w) and quantitative trait (qff) simulations are provided below:

 ```
 java -jar mim2-v193.jar w --haplotypes-g0 FlLines_FreeBayes_biallelicSNPs_q50_450Ne_No4X_100loci.mimhap --recombination-rate Dsim_recombination_map_LOESS_100kb_1.txt --chromosome-definition "2=2L+2R,3=3L+3R" --replicate-runs 500 --snapshots 10,20,30,40,50,60,70,80,90,100,110,120,130,140 --fitness sel.txt --output-sync AF_results.sync --output-gpf fitness_result.txt